 A Reimagined Academic Program

-As with so many things at George School, the new vision of our academic program began with a query: How can we facilitate deeper, more durable, more forward-looking, and more individualized learning and better help our students to—as it says in our mission—“let their lives speak?”
+The new vision of our academic program for 2022-2023 began with a query: How can we facilitate deeper, more durable, more forward-looking, and more individualized learning and better help our students to—as it says in our mission—“let their lives speak?”
 The answer came not merely in revising our curriculum and calendar, but in reimagining them.

-One innovation making this possible is a modular 7-Term calendar that begins in the 2022-2023 academic year.
-From late August to early June, the approximately 5-week terms will each include 4 “mods.”
+One innovation making the new curriculum possible is a modular 7-Term calendar that begins in the 2022-2023 academic year.
+From late August to early June, the approximately 5-week terms will each include 4 modules or “mods.”
 Students can chart their own path by deciding how to use their mods—for classes, other experiences, and the downtime so necessary for well-being.

 We are eager to see the ways that our curious, creative, and diverse students take advantage of the new academic program to let their lives speak.